shreyansh05s/mdl-image/README.md

 ## Installation

-First insure python 3.8.10 is installed.
+First insure python 3.8.10 or higher is installed.

 Then create a virtual environment.